-Last friday I attended to the narrative workshop at LCC
+Last friday I attended to the narrative workshop at LCC.

 Directed by David Sims, the workshop covers basic topics on visual narrative.